Spirit possession: Ethiopia

 If the victim does not recover naturally, a traditional healer, or sagwara, is summoned.
 Once the sagwara has determined the spirit's name through the use of divination, he prescribes a routine formula to exorcise the spirit.
-This is not a permanent cure, however, it is believed to allow the victim to form a relationship with the spirit.
-Nevertheless, the victim is subject to chronic repossession, which is treated by repeating the formula.
+This is not a permanent cure, it merely allows the victim to form a relationship with the spirit while subject to chronic repossession, which is treated by repeating the formula.
 This formula involves the preparation and consumption of a dish of ensete, butter, and red pepper.
 During this ritual, the victim's head is covered with a drape, and he eats the ensete ravenously while other ritual participants participate by chanting.
 The ritual ends when the possessing spirit announces that it is satisfied.
 Shack notes that the victims are overwhelmingly poor men, and that women are not as food-deprived as men, due to ritual activities that involve food redistribution and consumption.
 Shack postulates that the awre serves to bring the possessed man to the center of social attention, and to relieve his anxieties over his inability to gain prestige from redistributing food, which is the primary way in which Gurage men gain status in their society.